-Office of Technology Management Introduction and Intellectual Property Primer (1.5 hours)
+Office of Technology Management Refresher and Policy & Procedures Update (1.5 hours)

-This presentation by the Director of the LSUHSC-NO Office of Technology Management (OTM) will cover intellectual property issues, the role of the OTM in institutional operations relative to new technologies developed by investigators, and the patenting process.
+This presentation by the Director of the LSUHSC-NO Office of Technology Management (OTM) will cover intellectual property issues, the role of the OTM in institutional operations relative to new technologies developed by investigators, a brief description of the patenting process, and several policy and procedures update.
+Specifically, the new MTA process will be discussed as well as planned policies for faculty startups.